+Movies and Dramas 3.

-- 3. Movies and Drama - a.
-If movies, television, and drama are properly used as an educational medium, they can benefit society and individual character.
+If movies, television, and dramas are properly used as educational mediums, they can benefit society and one's individual character.

 But nowadays, human hearts are prone to evil.
-The commercial world often take advantage of ignorant audiences in order to make money-producing wayward, seductive, and corrupt movies.
-Under these circumstances, believers should follow Paul's example of avoiding what is "lawful" for the benefit of others (1 Cor 8:13).
+The commercial world often takes advantage of naive audiences in order to make money-producing wayward, seductive, and corrupt movies.
+Under these circumstances, believers should follow Paul's example of avoiding what is "lawful" for the sake of others (1 Cor 8:13).

-b.
 The Bible says, "Thou who art of purer eyes than to behold evil and canst not look on wrong" (Hab 1:13).
 The saints of old prayed to God thus: "Turn my eyes from looking at vanities; and give me life in thy ways" (Ps 119:37; Isa 33:15).
-The sins of Eve and David were both caused by the lust of the eyes (Gen 3:6; 2 Sam 11:2-8).
-The lust of the eyes does not come from God, and so, like Job, we should make a covenant with our eyes.
-All pornographic and "obscene" magazines, books, or photographs should be avoided.
-We should not listen to or sing ungodly songs or buy non-beneficial music (Job 31:1; 1 Jn 2:15, 16).
+The sins of both Eve and David were caused by the lust of the eyes (Gen 3:6; 2 Sam 11:2-8).
+The lust of the eyes does not come from God, so, like Job, we should make a covenant with our eyes.
+All pornographic and obscene magazines, books, or photographs should be avoided.
+We should not listen to or sing ungodly songs or buy non-beneficial music (Job 31:1; 1 Jn 2:15-16).

-4. Dress
+Attire 4.

 Women should dress modestly.
-The Bible says that "women should adorn themselves modestly and sensibly in seemly apparel, not with braided hair or gold or pearls or costly attire" (1 Tim 2:9, 10; 1 Pet 3:3).
+The Bible says that "women should adorn themselves modestly and sensibly in seemly apparel, not with braided hair or gold or pearls or costly attire" (1 Tim 2:9-10; 1 Pet 3:3).
 "A woman shall not wear anything that pertains to a man, nor shall a man put on a woman's garment" (Deut 22:5).
-"But let it be the hidden person of the heart with the imperishable jewel of a gentle and quiet spirit, which in God's sight is very precious" (1 Pet 3:4, 5).
+"But let it be the hidden person of the heart with the imperishable jewel of a gentle and quiet spirit, which in God's sight is very precious" (1 Pet 3:4-5).
 Women should emphasize simplicity, serenity and neatness in their appearance.
-Women should not overdress or wear heavy make-up in order to tempt or attract undue attention (cf. Lk 16:19, 25; Rev 17:3-5).
-Women should always remember inner beauty, virtues, and high spirituality are God's delight; thus modest dressing is most appropriate.
+Women should not overdress or wear heavy makeup in order to tempt or attract undue attention (cf. Lk 16:19, 25; Rev 17:3-5).
+Women should always remember that inner beauty, virtues, and high spirituality are God's delight; thus, modest attire is most appropriate.

-V. Christians And Country
+Christians and Country

 A nation is formed to provide security and welfare for the people.
 A nation's statutes and regulations are usually founded on justice, love, and moral judgments.
-The Bible clearly states Christians should perform their proper obligations to their country.
+The Bible clearly states that Christians should perform their proper obligations to their country.